grundeinkommensbuero/documentation/docs/src/overview/info.md

 The first time we used a pledge it was a simple form, which unfortunately did not generate a lot of responses.
 So in an attempt to make it more interactive, we created the package pledge, where signature are represented by cute packages.\
 This component can be displayed via Directus.

+### Profile

+Upon Sign Up, users also get their own profile area, where they can access different features (Signature Scan, Package Pledge) and edit settings like personal information and, donation and newsletter settings.
+Profiles are private, but there have been ideas about creating public profiles in the future and making it easier to connect with other users who are involved in the same campaign.

 ### Profile Tile

 A component that was used during the "Kommunale Kampagne".
 Logged in users on the start page would see a tile that would greet them and show a button to easily access their municipality and profile pages.
 On the municipality page, the tile changed to give some additional information about their sign up status.
+It wasn't transported to the Next.js version.

 ### Group Feature

 Another component we used during the "Kommunale Kampagne" is the Group Feature, where personalized suggestions for messenger groups are shown to users, depending on which municipality they signed up for.

+### Sharing feature

+We also created a feature for the "Kommunale Kampagne" where users could generate an individual image with their name and municipality, which could easily be shared over social media.
+Currently, this feature is used in the onboarding flow and on the municipality pages.

+### Leaderboard

+This feature existed in the Gatsby version and was never transported to the Next.js version.
+It included a map which visualised all the signups for all the different municipalities as well as a "high score board" showing the number of signups for different municipalities.

 ### Donation feature